PureClarity/nuget-pureclarity/README.md

 **`IEnumerable<AddItemResult> AddUsers(Users)`**

 Adds a User (or Users) that you wish to send to PureClarity in a feed to an internal collection.
-If a User with the same Id has already been added then the new User will overwrite it.
+If a User with the same Id has already been added then the AddItemResult will return with Success: false and an error.

 ### Remove User(s)